17 Hooper Street

 Railway workers and a gas fitter

-17 Hooper Street is in Leeds Terrace, which was built by 1881.
+17 Hooper Street is in Leeds Terrace, which was built in the 1870s.

 Benjamin Banyard, 36, fireman on railway, b.
 Cherry Hinton, Cambridgeshire